Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Texas A&M and its opponents have combined to put up more than 45.5 points in seven of 12 games this season.
+- Texas A&M and its opponents have gone over the current 45.5-point total in seven of 12 games this season.

+- LSU's games have gone over 45.5 points in six of 11 chances this season.

-- The combined points per game average of the two teams, 56.9, is 11.4 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 56.9, is 11.4 points above Saturday's over/under.

-- The 40.4 combined points per game that these two squads have allowed this season are 5.1 fewer than the 45.5 over/under in this contest.
+- These two squads combine to allow 40.4 points per game, 5.1 fewer than this contest's over/under.

-- The average total in Aggies games this season is 51.6, 6.1 points more than Saturday's total of 45.5.
+- The average total in Aggies games this season is 51.6, 6.1 points more than Saturday's over/under of 45.5.

 - The 61.8 PPG average total in Tigers games this season is 16.3 points more than this game's over/under.